deepjavalibrary/d2l-java/README.md

 All the notebook here can be downloaded and run using Java Kernel.
 We also compiled the book into a [website](https://d2l.djl.ai).

-This project is currently been developed and maintained by the [DJL community](https://github.com/awslabs/djl).
+This project is currently being developed and maintained by AWS and the [DJL community](https://github.com/awslabs/djl).

 ## How to run Jupyter Notebook in Java